mth229/mth229.github.io/limits.md

-## Many limits are found just by evaluating the function...
+## Many limits are found just by evaluating the function

 Before beginning, it should be noted that for most values of $c$, the